Tejoyasaswi-17/DSA-Implementation-17/README.md

 # DSA-Implementation-17

-This git repository consists of compilation of all data structures and algorithms implemented from scratch and also some of the basic applications, problems in that topic.
+This git repository consists of compilation of all data structures and algorithms implemented from scratch and also some of the basic applications, problems from that topic.

 ## Topics Covered So Far
 1. Arrays